bbauska/UofM-Intro-CSS3/README.md

 can give to you.
 It&apos;s up to you to practice it, tweak it, change it, and try to really see what happens beyond what I&apos;m showing you.

-So, if you want to know a little bit more about me and why I&apos;m choosing to teach this class, here&apos;s a little bit of background information.
+If you want to know a little bit more about me and why I&apos;m choosing to teach this class, here&apos;s a little bit of background information.
 I have a PhD in Computer Science.
 But to be honest, that&apos;s really the least important part.
 What I really have is two decades of teaching